greglook/vault/doc/indexing.md

   :beta 456})
 ```

+This is basic query optimization, commonly done in databases using indexes
-It should also be possible to return results in reverse order at no additional
+(unfortunate name collision).
+It should also be possible to return results in
-cost.
+reverse order at no additional cost.

 ### Low-Level Indexes